cyxou/firefly-iii-telegram-bot/README.md

    created upon first creation of a transaction via the Firefly UI.
 Until that built-in "(cash)" account is created, the default Expense account will be an account without a name which is weird.
+ - Do not try to edit multiple transactions at once, because of the shared state of the transaction under edit.
+Doing so will result in unexpected behavior.

 ## Feedback
 Join the 🔗 [Q&A Telegram group](https://t.me/firefly_iii_telegram_bot_group) if you have